mukhtar-github/beginners-guide-to-react/setup/setup.md

 ReactDOM.render(<App />, document.getElementById('root'))
 ```

-Here, we'll say 'key = {item.id}'.
-If we save this, we don't get that warning anymore.
 I'm not a huge fan of changing my code just to make warnings go away.
 I like to understand why that warning is there in the first place.
 That's why we have this contrived example for me to show you.
+Here, we have a list of each one of these items, where the item itself is the label and then the default value for the input is the item as well.
+Then we can remove these and add them.
+As I removed them, if you watched carefully, you might have noticed an interesting bug.

+If I click on remove here and remove and remove and remove, everything works out just fine.
+If I remove from the beginning, now we're having orange being associated to the apple.
+Grape is associated to orange.
+Pear is associated to grape.
+That's interesting.
+If I remove from the middle here, now we have pear is associated to orange.
+Orange is associated to apple.
+Things are all kinds of messed up.
+This is the bug that the key prop helps you to avoid.